yegor256/blog/_posts/2016/feb/2016-02-09-are-you-still-debugging.md

 our investments in problem solving.
 We won't fix it again, because it won't happen again.
 Our _test_ will prevent it from happening.

-{% quote If you perceive debugging to be faster and easier, think about the quality of your code %}
+{% quote If you perceive debugging to be faster and easier, think about the quality of your code. %}

 However, all this will work only if it's easy to create a unit test.
 If it's difficult, I'll be too lazy to do it.
 I will just debug and fix the problem.